LCC-CIT/CS296N-CourseMaterials/ArticlesAndNotes/RepositoryPatternAndUnitTestingNotes.md

-## A Solution that Works Using the Repository Pattern without Moq
+## A Solution that ~~Works~~ Using the Repository Pattern without Moq

+Well, the test passed once, but then after some more refactoring it failed.
+I don't think it was a legit pass the first time around.

 I opted for the non-moq version because I was already using the repository pattern, but the solution looks like it's easier if you use Moq.

 [Testing with your own test doubles](https://docs.microsoft.com/en-us/ef/ef6/fundamentals/testing/writing-test-doubles).
 Microsoft tutorial.
 2020.

-I implemented this here:
+I implemented this here: https://github.com/LCC-CIT/CS296N-Example-BookReviews